leeweiming3/tp/docs/UserGuide.md

 Format: `add n/NAME e/EMAIL c/COUNTRY [p/PHONE] [t/TAG]…​`

+Country provided must be a valid ISO-3166-1 alpha-2 code which can be found from https://www.iso.org/obp/ui/#search/code/.
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>